mit-orcd/orcd-docs-edit/docs/software/julia.md

 *Check your `$PATH` environment variable.*

 <!--
-TODO: Figure out how to run Julia on Jupyter
--->
+TODO: Edit the VS code section for a better Jupyter process -->